-Managing PHP-FPM cleanly matters after pool edits, php.ini changes, upgrades, and incident response because the service owns the worker processes and listener that web servers hand PHP requests to.
-Fast control over the service shortens outages when a bad pool file blocks new workers or when a rollback needs a clean worker recycle.
+Managing PHP-FPM cleanly matters after pool edits, php.ini changes, package upgrades, and incident response because the service owns the worker processes and listener that web servers hand PHP requests to.
+Fast control over the service shortens outages when a bad pool file blocks new workers or when a rollback needs a controlled worker recycle.

-, while Fedora, Red Hat, and CentOS Stream usually use the unversioned php-fpm service with
+.
+Other Ubuntu and Debian releases expose the branch packaged for that release, while Fedora, Red Hat, and CentOS Stream usually use the unversioned php-fpm service with

 /etc/php-fpm.conf